minsu9486/minsu9486.github.io/_pages/index.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/avatar.png" alt="">
 </figure>

 Hi!
-I’m Minsu — a curious software engineer drawn to the parts of computing where systems and people meet in real time.
+I’m Minsu, a curious software engineer drawn to the parts of computing where systems and people meet in real time.
 Whether the surface is a VR headset, a phone screen, a custom engine viewport, or a server log, I like building the layers underneath: the rendering, the input, the physics, the protocol, the tool that makes the next thing possible.
 {: style="text-align: justify;"}

 Across personal and shipped work I’ve built real‑time rendering pipelines in OpenGL/GLSL, hand‑gesture and mesh‑cutting interactions for VR, custom C++ engines with their own profilers and memory debuggers, computational‑geometry and game‑AI demos, cross‑platform mobile games on Unity and Cocos2d, and the REST backends and live‑service plumbing behind them.
 C++, C#, Java, JavaScript, Kotlin, Python.
 The language matters less than the system, and the system matters less than the curiosity that pulls me into the next one.